NyeinChan85/Montyhall/README.md

  ```
 ### How to Test/Play The Game

-In R console, you can start playing games.
+In R console, you can load the package and start playing games.
 For example:
 ```
 library(montyhall)